MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-call-analytics.md

 ||Participant count  <br/> |Number of participants.  <br/> |Number of participants.  <br/> |
 ||Session details  <br/> |Session details shown with exceptions.
 Only the name of the user for whom the agent searched is shown.
 Other participants identified as Internal User or External User.
 Last three digits of telephone number obfuscated with asterisk symbols.  <br/> |Session details shown.
 User names and session details shown.
 Last three digits of telephone number obfuscated with asterisk symbols.  <br/> |
 ||||

- ### Set up permissions by assigning admin roles
-<a name="BKMK_SetUpTier"> </a>

-To learn how to assign administrative roles in Azure Active Directory, see [View and assign roles in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-manage-roles-portal).

 ## Upload a .tsv or .csv file to add building, site, and tenant information
 <a name="BKMK_UploadFiles"> </a>

-You can add building, site, and tenant information to Call Analytics by uploading a .csv or .tsv file.
-With all this information, Call Analytics can map IP addresses to physical locations.
-You or helpdesk agents might find this information useful to help spot trends in call problems.
-For example, why are many users in the same building having similar call quality issues?
+You can add building, site, and tenant information to per-user call analytics by uploading a .csv or .tsv file.
+With all this information, per-user call analytics can map IP addresses to physical locations.
+Admins and helpdesk agents can use this information to help spot trends in call problems.
+For example, why are users in the same building having similar call quality problems?

-If you're a Teams and Skype for Business admin, you can use an existing data file from the Teams & Skype for Business Call Quality Dashboard.
-First, you download the file from Call Quality Dashboard, and then you upload it to Call Analytics.
+If you're a Teams or Skype for Business admin, you can use an existing data file from the Teams or Skype for Business Call Quality Dashboard.
+First, you download the file from Call Quality Dashboard, and then you upload it to per-user call analytics.

 - To download an existing data file, go to **Microsoft Teams admin center** > **Call Quality Dashboard** > **Upload now**.
 In the **My uploads** list, click **Download** next to the file you want.